slghtr-says/servercert/docs/BR.md

 1. The RDATA value MUST conform to the `issue-value` syntax as defined in RFC 8659, section 4.2; and
 2. The `issuer-domain-name` value MUST be an Issuer Domain Name disclosed by the CA in Section 4.2 of the CA's Certificate Policy and/or Certification Practices Statement; and
-3. The `issue-value` MUST contain an `accounturi` parameter, where the parameter value is a unique URI (as described by RFC 8657, Section 3) identifying the account of the Applicant which requested validation for this FQDN.
+3. The `issue-value` MUST contain an `accounturi` parameter, where the parameter value is a unique URI (as described by RFC 8657, Section 3) identifying the account of the Applicant which requested validation for this FQDN; and
+4. The `issue-value` MAY contain an `persistUntil` parameter.
+If present, the parameter value MUST be a base-10 encoded integer representing a UNIX timestamp (the number of seconds since 1970-01-01T00:00:00Z).

+If the `persistUntil` parameter is present, the CA MUST evaluate its value.
+If the time of the check is after the time specified in the `persistUntil` parameter value, the CA MUST NOT use the record as evidence of the Applicant's control over the FQDN.
 For example, the DNS TXT record might look like:
-_validation-persist.example.com IN TXT "authority.example; accounturi=https://authority.example/acct/123"
+_validation-persist.example.com IN TXT "authority.example; accounturi=https://authority.example/acct/123; persistUntil=1782424856"

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information as the Primary Network Perspective.